W. F. Waters

-Through both the Rover Scouts and Melbourne Walking Club, of which he was Chief Leader between 1934 and his ascension to the Club's Presidency in 1967, Waters introduced thousands of young people to the then-new sports of bushwalking and cross-country skiing.
-Bill would often contribute articles on his treks to the magazine of the Melbourne Walking Club, the Melbourne Walker, both on the treks themselves through the previously unexplored wilderness of Victoria and on the history of the areas he visited.
+Through both the Rover Scouts and Melbourne Walking Club, of which he was Chief Leader between 1934 and his ascension to the club's presidency in 1967, Waters introduced thousands of young people to the then-new sports of bushwalking and cross-country skiing.
+Waters contributed articles detailing many of his treks to the magazine of the Melbourne Walking Club, the Melbourne Walker, both on the treks themselves through the previously unexplored wilderness of Victoria, and on the history of the areas he visited.

-Waters led the Australian Contingent to the 5th World Rover Moot and was Camp Chief of the 1961 Seventh World Rover Moot in Melbourne.
+Waters led the Australian Contingent to the 5th World Rover Moot and organised the 1961 7th World Rover Moot in Melbourne.
 He was a member of the party which was a part of the first winter ascent of Mount Bogong, the highest mountain in Victoria in 1928.
 He began to take groups of Rover Scouts on week-long treks to explore the Bogong High Plains in 1932.
-The success of these treks would necessitate the construction of the Bogong Rover Chalet before winter 1940.
+The success of these treks led to the construction of the Bogong Rover Chalet before winter 1940.

 Waters was presented with the Silver Acorn by Lord Baden-Powell himself in 1934, and received a Bar to the Silver Acorn 20 years later.
 Waters was presented with the highest award of The UK Scout Association, the Silver Wolf, at Surfmoot 1961, following the Seventh World Rover Moot.

 In recognition of his unequalled contribution to Rover Scouting, Scouts Australia's Adult Recognition Award for service to the Rover Section is known in Victoria as the WF Waters Rover Service Award.